Rafee-M/OnePlus-9RT-Root/README.md

 7. Press the power button to select it
 8. You should get a message saying that the bootloader's unlocked.
 Wait for the device to boot.

-For new TYPO3 installations, there is a 1-click [Aimeos distribution](https://typo3.org/extensions/repository/view/aimeos_dist) available, too.
-Choose the Aimeos distribution from the list of available distributions in the Extension Manager and you will get a completely set up shop system including demo data for a quick start.

 ## TYPO3 Setup

 Setup TYPO3 by creating a `FIRST_INSTALL` file in the `./public` directory: